Carolina Gold: History

 Two commercial efforts, Anson Mills and Carolina Plantation Rice, began selling the variety to the general public in 1998, after an effort at Clemson University had bred a disease-resistant strain.
-While Riviana Foods sells rice under the brand name Ebro Foods#Carolina Rice, including a parboiled variety called Carolina Gold, these share no connection to the variety of the name.
+While Riviana Foods sells rice under the brand name Carolina Rice, including a parboiled variety called Carolina Gold, these share no connection to the variety of the name.

 The Carolina Gold Rice Foundation was created in 2004 to help popularize, restore and preserve the heirloom rice.
 It has since expanded to other heirlooms such as French Huguenot black landrace buckwheat, Sea Island red peas, and others.